AniketDas13/Music-Genre-Classification-System/README.md

 - A collection of 10 genres with 100 audio files each, all having a length of 30 seconds
 - 70/30 train/test split

+Exclusions: We have only considered .wav music files as our input.
+Any other file format is excluded from the input range.

+Assumptions:
+- The length of the music file has been assumed to be at least 30 seconds for audio segmentation of data.
+- Only one musical file format is considered (.wav).
+- Only a set of predefined genres have been considered for our project.

 Aniket Das (AniketDas13)

 Other Team Members: